I Feel Like I’m Not Accomplishing Enough… What Should I Do?

 Focus on one thing at a time and get it done

-It can be as simple as a few meetings to sit down with a professional that help design organizational systems that work for you.
-To learn the skill of breaking things down into small and manageable steps, and what the proper steps should be, and lastly how to avoid the trap of procrastination.
+It can be as simple as a few meetings to sit down with a professional that helps design organizational systems that work for you.

 Get real with yourself

-If the person is willing to put the time and effort into learning to organize themselves in a way that works for them, and to break things down into small and manageable step, this can go a long way.
+If the person will put the time and effort into learning to organize themselves in a way that works for them and to break things down into small and manageable steps, this can go a long way.

 Last, they can learn to take on tasks that are not their favorite first instead of last.